Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Ethical Statement

 \section{Ethical Statement}

 We used publicly available (MIMIC IV, eICU and HiRID), de-identified data in compliance with relevant usage agreements and applicable data protection laws.
 This retrospective analysis did not involve any direct patient interventions or modifications in patient care.
+We recognize that our reward function is specified at the cohort level and may not fully capture the needs, risks, or preferences of specific individuals or minority subgroups, which could lead to systematic harm.
+To mitigate this, we constrain the learned policy to remain close to clinician-like behavior, ensure that any deployment would occur only under active clinician oversight, and plan explicit subgroup- and individual-level safety analyses in future prospective studies.